rmwc/rmwc/README.md

 > - Typescript Sandbox https://codesandbox.io/s/kl0w4xp95

 ## Recent updates
+v6.0.0 is coming!

+TL;DR
+- `npm i rmwc@next` or `npm i @rmwc/button@next`.
+- Coming out sometime early spring

+Since the creation of RMWC, React and Javascript have continued their blazing pace of change.
+For context, this project was initially written in FlowTyped with a bunch of classes, and Google's part was plain old JS.
+Fast forard 2.5 years and React has undergone a paradigm shift with hooks while Typescript continues to expand...
+Also, a while back, Google released their own React wrapper that was very similar to this project.
+It was recently declared abandonware which has lead to an increase in intereset in RMWC since it should be a relatively simple migration strategy.
+Needless to say, RMWC needs some love!
+It's time for some spring cleaning.

+The goals of V6 are simple.

+- A full internal API rewrite to hooks
+- A full internal conversion of components to idiomatic functional React components.
+Currently there is an abstraction called 'componentFactory' which is a barrier to entry for 3rd party contributors.
+With this change, anyone wanting to contribute should be able to jump in and get going.
+- Removal of all existing deprecations.
+- Smaller bundle size
+- Better performance
+- Some new components :)
+- More exhaustive testing

+Will it be hard to migrate?

+- No, breaking changes will still be kept to a minimum and documented in the migration guide / changelog
+- The removal of previously deprecated features will always be considered a breaking change.
+- While unit test coverage is fairly high, the change in paradigm from classes to hooks does open up the possibility for unexpected bugs.
+- Some of the more enterprising folks that have hacked around the internals of this library to fix or subvert behaviors, so those hacks can't be guaranteed to continue working.

+Feel free to kick the tires and get in any feature requests or bugs in the meantime.
+5.7.x will continue to receive minor patches and bugfixes until the v6 release.

+v5.7.2 is a maintenance release fixing a few non critical bugs

 v5.7.0 is out with some great new features and fixes!
 - A new Tooltip component has been added